stanford-decarceration-collective/stanford-decarceration-collective/README.md

 ## Where things live
 **Config Files**

 These are yaml files detailing the inputs for state-specific projections.
-- For micro-simulations these live in `recidiviz/calculator/modeling/population_projection/microsimulations/`
-- For macro-simulations these live in `recidiviz/calculator/modeling/population_projection/state/` (inside state-specific folders)
+These live in `./state/` (inside state-specific folders)

 **Modeling**

-The classes and methods used for modeling are in `recidiviz/calculator/modeling/population_projection/` and are often accessed through Jupyter notebooks, such as the ones in `recidiviz/calculator/modeling/population_projection/notebooks/`
+The classes and methods used for modeling are in the main directory and are often accessed through Jupyter notebooks, such as the ones in `./notebooks/`

-**Data Inputs**

-The type of input depends on whether we're doing a MacroSim or MicroSim.
-MacroSims are done on aggregated data, while MicroSims are done on case-level data.

-For MacroSims, `recidiviz/calculator/modeling/population_projection/state/{state}/historical_data_{state}.py` files contain code to wrangle publicly available data and to upload it for modeling.
-The underlying data imported by these files may exist in the Spark Google Drive folder.

-For MicroSims, `recidiviz-data/recidiviz/calculator/query/state/views/population_projection/` contain views that feed into the population projections.

 ## Other Resources